 - Looked After Children and previously Looked After Children

-- If any selective places remain unfilled, the Governors should consider whether any of the remaining applicants who took the selection tests are eligible to be awarded a borderline selective place (303 to 298).
+- If any selective places remain unfilled, the Governors should consider whether any of the remaining applicants who took the selection tests are eligible to be awarded a borderline selective place (scores of 298 to 303)

-- Pupils who live in the catchment area who have an older sibling attending the school
+- Pupils who live in the catchment area who have a sibling attending the school

 - Pupils who live in the catchment area

-- Pupils who live outside the catchment area have an older sibling attending the school
+- Pupils who live outside the catchment area who have a sibling attending the school

 - Pupils who live outside the catchment area

-- (For all criteria, catchment area map and additional information please see explanatory notes and catchment map below)
+(For all criteria and additional information please see explanatory notes and catchment map below)

-Pupils with Statement of Special Educational Needs and Educational Health and Care Plans
+Pupils with Education, Health and Care Plans (EHCP)

-All children whose statement of special educational needs (SEN) or Education, Health and Care (EHC) plan names the school must be admitted.
+An Education, Health and Care Plan is a plan made by the Local Authority under Section 37 of the Children and Families Act 2014 specifying the special education, health and social care provision required for that child.
+All children whose statement of special educational needs (SEND) or Education, Health and Care (EHC) plan names the school must be admitted.
 Children with a statement or a plan will follow a different process for admission.
-Further information can be found on: http://www.southend.gov.uk/info/200225/childrenwithdisabilities/290/specialeducational needs http://www.southendinfopoint.org/kb5/southendonsea/fsd/localoffer.page
+Further information can be found on:

 In the case of over subscription in any one category, “straight line” distance will be used to measure the distance between the pupil’s home and the nearest pupil entrance to the school.
 Distances will be measured using the Local Authority’s computerised measuring system.
 The pupils living closest will be given priority.
 If the pupil’s home is a flat the distance will be measured to the main external entrance to the building.